MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

 ---

-For pipelines with more than three stages, use the arrows on the top-right corner to navigate between stages.
+For pipelines with more than three stages, use the arrows on the top-right corner to navigate between stages (original UI), or zoom in and out with your mouse wheel (new UI).

 :::image type="content" source="media/get-started-with-deployment-pipelines/navigate-stages.png" alt-text="Screenshot of arrows in the top right corner of the deployment pipelines home screen for navigating between stages." lightbox="media/get-started-with-deployment-pipelines/navigate-stages.png":::